tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_1.md

 “Well, you know how them young’ns are.
 When you do hear from him, tell him Doc Williams said hey.”

 Knox and I left and we settled back in the car for the night.
-There, in the quiet prison of my mind, I heard the faintest whisper.
+There, in the quiet recesses of my mind, I heard the faintest whisper.
 It was low, dark, and menacing.
 It spoke three simple word that warbled as if passing through fan blades.

 *“…sssix daysss left…”*